-Your body responds to the way you think, feel and act.
-This is often called the “mind/body connection.”
-When you are stressed, anxious or upset, your body tries to tell you that something isn’t right.
+Your body responds to the way you think, feel, and act.
+This is one type of “mind/body connection.”
+When you are stressed, anxious, or upset, your body reacts in a way that might tell you that something isn’t right.
 For example, high blood pressure or a stomach ulcer might develop after a particularly stressful event, such as the death of a loved one.
 The following can be physical signs that your emotional health is out of balance:

 First, he or she will need to make sure that other health problems aren’t causing your physical symptoms.
 If your symptoms aren’t caused by other health problems, you and your doctor can address the emotional causes of your symptoms.
 Your doctor may suggest ways to treat your physical symptoms while you work together to improve your emotional health.

 Develop resilience.
 People with resilience are able to cope with stress in a healthy way.
 Resilience can be learned and strengthened with different strategies.
-These include having social support, keeping a positive view of yourself, accepting change and keeping things in perspective.
+These include having social support, keeping a positive view of yourself, accepting change, and keeping things in perspective.
 A counselor or therapist can help you achieve this goal with cognitive behavioral theraphy (CBT).
 Ask your doctor if this is a good idea for you.

 Calm your mind and body.
 Relaxation methods, such as meditation, listening to music, listening to guided imagery CD's or mp3's, yoga, and Tai Chi are useful ways to bring your emotions into balance.
 Meditation is a form of guided thought.
 It can take many forms.
-For example, you may do it by exercising, stretching or breathing deeply.
+For example, you may do it by exercising, stretching, or breathing deeply.
 Ask your family doctor for advice about relaxation methods.

 Written by familydoctor.org editorial staff